picafe/bicolor-matrix/journal.md

 ## 2025-07-15
 Finally pretty much done one module, but now I've realized that I can't really copy-paste the design over.
 I gotta use layout replication (https://www.youtube.com/watch?v=DBfI2wwno5o) and using a custom goofy schematic size wasn't the best idea.
 I thought I could get away with the jank 😔.
 I will do that soon.
 I will also upload the PCB to this repo soon but I'm editing this on WSL and my project folder is on Windows so I got a bit lazy in doing that until now.
 ![](./assets/image04.png)

+## 2025-08-10
+I just restarting working on it :pf:.
+Yet again got busy.
+Anyways, finally setup the replicate layout plugin (the guide was useful) and managed to 4x the layout properly.
+I have yet to put the

+## 2025-08-12

+## 2025-08-13

+## 2025-08-15